 Then, police detectives went to North Carolina to interview Hiatt.
 He confessed to Barry’s murder.
 In the 80’s he was heavily into drugs, and he remembers only bits of what happened.

-Everyone in Hiatt’s community was surprised by his arrest for, apparently, he is a changed man.
+Everyone in Hiatt’s community was shocked by his arrest.
+Apparently, he is a changed man.
 He worked at a repair shop, and people knew him as a kind and generous person.

 2. Johnnie Allbritton’s cold case

-In plain daylight, burglars broke into Johnnie Allbritton’s house in Buffalo, Texas, on May 14, 1984.
+In plain daylight, burglars broke into Johnnie Allbritton’s house in Buffalo, Texas.
+It was May 14, 1984.

 Norma, Johnnie’s wife of 18 years, returned to the house at 4 pm with their son and called the police.

 At least that is what the Sheriff’s Office thought of the crime at the time.
 But they never found the burglars.